Today I'm going to show you how to create a blog post outline.

 A quick review of the articles tells you what your competitors think is relevant to the topic and what the search engine intent is.

-If Google is ranking how-to articles in the top spots, it's clear that people searching for "How to set up a Shopify store" want an actionable step-by-step process to help them.
+If Google is ranking how-to articles in the top spots, it's clear that people searching for "How to write product descriptions in bulk" or "how to optimize a product" want an actionable step-by-step process to help them.
 This may be an overly obvious example, but depending on your topic, it may not be so clear cut.

 Take the topic HR interview questions.
 A quick search on Google shows that the reader is likely an HR professional buffing up on questions to use when interviewing candidates.
 But, what about people searching for interview questions for an HR job interview?
 The search term is likely the same, but the intent is very different.